The Soldier's Details

 Camps where Java Party No. 4 Williams Force worked included Tanyin, Anakwin, Taungzan and at this point Williams and Anderson Forces merged into No. 1 Mobile Group.
 They were to move up and down the railway as there were many trained and experienced engineers who had been with 2/2nd Pioneers taken POW Java.
 It was a gruelling work schedule beginning with Mezali, Apalon, Kyondaw,Payathonzu, into Thailand to Kami Sonkurai 116 km, 122km Camp, Neikhe Wood Camp 131km, Neikhe 133km, Changaraya 113km and back to Aunggannaung 105.
 The men were constantly moving, finishing up late one day and marching through the night to start work that morning at the next destination.

-There are no official records -so we cannot be certain Bob was at all of the above camps but it is an outline for Williams Force.
+There are no official records -so we cannot be certain Bob was at all of the above camps but it is an outline for Williams Force’s movements.

 Hansen was recovered from Kanchanaburi in Thailand, sent to Bangkok, flown to Singapore.
 He sailed home on HMT ‘Highland Brigade’.

-Robert’s father Magnus Christian Henrich Hansen married 1908, Bridgetown to Lucina (Lucy) Parfit (nee Ryan).
+Robert’s father Magnus Christian Henrich Hansen married 1908 Bridgetown to Lucina (Lucy) Parfitt (nee Ryan).
 They had a family of 6 children including twins.
-Lucy died 1929.
+Lucy died 1929 at Northam.

 Magnus C. G. Hansen was born Copenhagen, Denmark about 1878.
 In 1916 Magnus Hansen was a labourer residing West Guildford.

-Robert Hansen married 1934 at York to Topsy Hilda Cross, born Oak River, WA.
+Robert Hansen married 1934 at York to Tryphena ‘Topsy’ Hilda Cross, born Oak River, WA.
 (Probably known as Oakover River, Pilbara).
 He enlisted August 1941 aged 28.
 He and Topsy with 3 children were residing 26 Fitzgerald Street, North Perth.
 Their only daughter Joan lives in Albany (2019) and the others are now deceased.
+Son Malcolm Leslie died in 2007 at Narrogin.

 In his later years Bob lived at Bentley, next door to his brother Bill.
-He died at Canning 1972 aged 60 years and he and Topsy are buried Karrakatta.
+He died at Canning 19 of Aug 1972 aged 60 years.
+He and Topsy were cremated Karrakatta Cemetery.

 - Kanchanaburi, 50k - Thailand